Some issues may be better served with standard coaching / therapy sessions (1 hour), while others may benefit more from Regression Therapy.

 My qualifications are:

-Practitioner Diploma in Cognitive Behavioural Hypnotherapy with the LCCH (PDCBH); and
+Practitioner Diploma in Cognitive Behavioural Hypnotherapy with the LCCH (PDCBH),

-As a member of the BSCH I am fully insured and am willingly bound by their Code of Ethics which can also be found on their website.
-The Code of Ethics is designed to ensure both your safety and mine and by following the code, I will always act with the best interests of my clients in mind.
+As a member of the BSCH and the SRTA I am fully insured and am willingly bound by their Code of Ethics which can also be found on their websites.
+The Code of Ethics are designed to ensure both your safety and mine and by following the code, I will always act with the best interests of my clients in mind.

 If hypnotherapy doesn't feel right for you, you should choose a different type of therapy.
 But the benefit of hypnotherapy is that it can help you get more directly to the creative and resourceful part of your mind, which is often the source of our problems and our solutions.